getodk/central-backend/CONTRIBUTING.md

 * Our **code style** is loosely based on the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript), and you can run `make lint` in the project directory to check your code against it.
 We do make [some exceptions](https://github.com/nafundi/jubilant-garbanzo/blob/master/.eslintrc.json) to their rules, and we do make exceptions to the linter when we have a reason and consensus to do so.
 * More broadly, we also try to keep our code as maintainable as possible by doing the following:
-    * Use [immutability](https://en.wikipedia.org/wiki/Immutable_object) (`const`), [pure functions](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c), and [functional composition](https://hackernoon.com/javascript-functional-composition-for-every-day-use-22421ef65a10) wherever possible.
+    * Use [immutability](https://en.wikipedia.org/wiki/Immutable_object) (`const`), [pure functions](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c), [higher-order-functions](https://medium.com/javascript-scene/higher-order-functions-composing-software-5365cf2cbe99) (eg when you see stacked arrow functions like `(x) => (y) => …`) and [functional composition](https://hackernoon.com/javascript-functional-composition-for-every-day-use-22421ef65a10) wherever possible.
 It should almost always be possible.
 If you are not sure how to accomplish something with these techniques, please don't be afraid to ask for advice.
     * Reduce or eliminate tight coupling and direct dependencies within the codebase as much as possible.
 Ideally, things you need can be passed in rather than directly instantiated or required; the dependency injection system we have built (see below) should help.
     * As with any Node.js project, use Streams and Promises whenever dealing with I/O (reading client requests, loading things from the filesystem, database requests, etc).
     * We use [Ramda](http://ramdajs.com/) to help manipulate our data structures.
 In general, if you have algorithmic data structure work to do, look to see if Ramda has an answer that can help you.